minhn4/web-app-container/README.md

 docker build -t gcr.io/minh-sandbox/web-app-container .

-(gcr.io is one of the hostnames (https://cloud.google.com/container-registry/docs/overview), 'minh-sandbox' is the project ID)
+(gcr.io is one of the hostnames, 'minh-sandbox' is the project ID, see https://cloud.google.com/container-registry/docs/overview for more details.)

 +++++++++++++++++**_Push the Docker image to Container Registry_**+++++++++++++++++